2008 Mauritanian coup d'état: August

-Waghef, the former Prime Minister, said in an interview with Abu Dhabi TV on August 20 that President Abdallahi had dismissed the senior officers on August 6 because they had already been planning to seize power on August 9.
+Waghef, the now former Prime Minister, said in an interview with Abu Dhabi TV on August 20 that President Abdallahi had dismissed the senior officers on August 6 because they had already been planning to seize power on August 9.
 He subsequently travelled to Nouadhibou in northern Mauritania in order to participate in an anti-coup protest there, but was arrested upon arrival on August 21.
 He was reportedly arrested because he left Nouakchott without the junta's permission.
 On August 22, it was announced that Waghef was being taken to his home village of Achram, where he would be kept under house arrest.
 According to Minister of Decentralization Yahya Ould Kebd, the junta sought to "rein in his activism", saying that "his contact with the outside will probably be limited but not banned".

 The special session of Parliament included the creation of a Senate inquiry commission intended to investigate the finances of KB charitable foundation, which was headed by Abdallahi's wife, Khattou Mint Boukhary; Boukhary was a controversial figure who had been criticized by the opposition prior to the coup.
 On August 24, the foundation's lawyers urged the creation of an international commission to investigate its finances, arguing that the Senate commission would not be fair.
 The lawyers said that the Senate commission's "subjective results will always be contested".

 Jean Ping, the Chairman of the Commission of the African Union, met with Abdel Aziz in Nouakchott on August 25.
 Ping said that he was in Mauritania to discuss restoring a constitutional government, not to discuss the junta's transition, and he expressed optimism after meeting Abdel Aziz.
 The talks between Abdel Aziz and Ping continued on August 26.
 A letter from El Khadim Ould Esseman, the imprisoned leader of Al-Qaeda in the Islamic Maghreb, was publicized on August 25.
 In this letter, he denounced the junta as an "infidel regime", urging all Mauritanians to "turn to the strict application of Sharia".

 On August 26, the RFD, the Alliance for Justice and Democracy - Movement for Renovation (AJD-MR), and the Movement for Direct Democracy (MDD) announced their decision to not participate in the new government that was being formed under the junta because the junta had not clarified whether or not someone serving in the military would be allowed to stand as a presidential candidate and had not specified how long it intended to remain in power.

 The new government led by Laghdaf was appointed on August 31 and announced on television early on September 1.
 This government was composed of 28 members, aside from Laghdaf, and its members were considered to be politically obscure technocrats.
 The government included several members of the RFD, despite that party's refusal to participate; the RFD responded by saying that the RFD members who had accepted posts in the government had "automatically resigned" from the party by doing so.